actorpus/EncryptedChatroom/README.md

-# EncriptedChatroom
+# EncryptedChatroom
-A variation on PyNet that intergrates encryption into the communication
+a variation on PyNet that integrates encryption into the communication

 ## communication states